Goals and Format:

 To help to establish a highly skilled community of Drosophila African scientists, we are launching a series of research workshops and courses.
 The aim of these workshops is to engage African scientists with Drosophila and to equip them with knowledge and skills in diverse areas of biomedical research.
 They include theoretical as well as practical laboratory sessions, oriented to scientists actively involved in research, but also in teaching.

-We have organized several workshops in Uganda, Kenya, and Nigeria with programs delivered by leading academic and research experts:
+We have organized several workshops in Uganda, Kenya, and Nigeria and two very successful online workshops with programs delivered by leading academic and research experts:

 - Drosophila in Biomedical Research: Affordable and Impacting.
 School of Health Sciences, IBR, KIU, Ishaka, Uganda.
 2013.